divelab/DIG/dig/3dgraph/dimenetpp/README.md

 # DimeNet++

-This is an re-implementation for [Fast and Uncertainty-Aware Directional Message Passing for Non-Equilibrium Molecules](https://arxiv.org/abs/2011.14115) under the 3DGN framewrok.
+This is an re-implementation for [Fast and Uncertainty-Aware Directional Message Passing for Non-Equilibrium Molecules](https://arxiv.org/abs/2011.14115) under the 3DGN framework.

 ## Table of Contents